Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Abstract

 \section{Abstract}

-A numerical method to construct quasi-invariants (QI) has been explored in double- and multi-bend achromat (DBA and MBA) lattices.
-The Fermilab's Integrable Optics Test Accelerator (IOTA) and the University of Maryland Electron Ring (UMER) built with exact invariants, pave the way for discovery of a new type of nonlinear lattice.
-But it might be impossible to construct exact invariants in various achromatic lattices for dedicated synchrotron light source storage rings.
-Quasi-invariants, however, were found to be constructible by tuning the sextupoles and octupoles in the DBA and MBA lattices.
-In our exploration, QIs were constructed by confining the simulated trajectories to tori in the phase space at a certain Poincar\'{e} section, while simultaneously maintaining monochromatic betatron tunes.
-The lattices with QIs share some important features as integrable ones, such as a large dynamic aperture, confined trajectory tori, robustness to resonances and errors, and a large amplitude-dependent tune-spread.
+A numerical method to design nonlinear double- and multi-bend achromat (DBA and MBA) lattices with approximate invariants of motion is investigated.
+The search for such nonlinear lattices is motivated by Fermilab's Integrable Optics Test Accelerator (IOTA), whose design is based on an integrable Hamiltonian system with two invariants of motion.
+While it may not be possible to design an achromatic lattice for a dedicated synchrotron light source storage ring with one or more exact invariants of motion, it is possible to tune the sextupoles and octupoles in existing DBA and MBA lattices to produce approximate invariants.
+In our procedure, the lattice is tuned while minimizing the turn-by-turn fluctuations of the Courant-Snyder actions $J_x$ and $J_y$ at several distinct amplitudes, while simultaneously minimizing diffusion of the on-energy betatron tunes.
+The resulting lattices share some important features with integrable ones, such as a large dynamic aperture, trajectories confined to invariant tori, robustness to resonances and errors, and a large amplitude-dependent tune-spread.
+Compared to the nominal NSLS-II lattice, the single- and multi-bunch instability thresholds are increased and the bunch-by-bunch feedback gain can be reduced.